| (Blériot

 albeit rather sedate.
 Later in world War I it would become

+a very useful training aircraft.
 Despite being outclassed in the skies over Flanders the BE2c

 was still to make a name for itself as a night fighter with